patrickisgreat/gabler-youngston/src/pages/about/index.md

 section1:
   description: >-
     is an award winning architectural lighting design firm founded by Morgan Gabler and Jim Youngston.
-Morgan and Jim have more than thirty years’ combined professional experience in theatrical and architectural lighting design, contributing to over 300 architectural lighting projects in that time, and have worked as a team over the last eight years.
+Morgan and Jim have more than 50 years’ combined professional experience, contributing to over 800 architectural lighting projects in that time, and have worked as a team for 20 years.
     Gabler-Youngston is the result of a shared vision for improved environments through creative lighting design and thorough documentation.
   image: /img/gabler_youngston_jasonbelishaphotographer-17.jpg
   title: GABLER YOUNGSTON
 section2: